sdbeng/data-analysis-sql-res/sql-1.md

 ```

 ## Determining Web Traffic Attribution
-Catherine's boss asks her to analyze how users are finding ACME's websites using UTM Parameters.
+Serg's boss asks her to analyze how users are finding ACME's websites using UTM Parameters.
 UTM Parameters are special tags that site owners add to their pages to track what website a user was on before they reach the website.
 For instance:

 If a user found ACME's website through a Google search, the table page_visits might have utm_source equal to 'google'.
 If a different user clicked a Facebook ad to get to ACME's website, then their row in page_visits might have utm_source equal to 'facebook'.
 Instructions
 1.
-Catherine wants to know how many visits come from each utm_source.
+Serg wants to know how many visits come from each utm_source.

 ```
 SELECT utm_source,